cloudvolumes/avmlog/README.md

 Things someone can do to improve this:

 - Allow processing of multiple files (to account for load balanced Managers)
-- Add ability to provide a custom exclusion regexp (name this flag -hide="regexp")
 - Add ability to specify user and computer directly instead of a -find=regexp
+- Add ability to hide entire requests if a -hide="regexp" matches a line in that request (call it -hide_full)
 - Detect gaps in time of more than a few seconds for a single request and and print a line showing the time gap
 - Write separate output files for each request identifier
 - Show the first line of each request